scidsg/project-info/hush-line/whitepaper-draft.md

 Journalists and newsrooms depend on confidential communications.
 Geneva Overholder, a contributor to the New York Times, says, "to journalism, sources are the lifeblood of newsgathering [^11]."

 #### 2.1.2.
 Newsroom Budgets
 From 2008 to 2020, overall newsroom headcounts have reduced by 25% [^12].
-While digital has more than doubled in growth, newspaper publisers have shrunk by >56%.
+While digital has more than doubled in growth, newspaper publishers have shrunk by >56%.

 **Newsroom employees by news industry, 2008 to 2020**<br>
 Number of U.S. newsroom employees in each news industry: